The worst supermarket fruit and veg for pesticides

 A sample of sultana grapes from Turkey included man-made PFA “forever” chemicals, which are toxins that do not break down in the body naturally and can accumulate, leading to cancer and environmental damage.

 Grapefruit fared poorly, with around 99 per cent of samples found to contain multiple pesticide residues.
-One sample was found to contain ten different types.
+One sample was found to contain 10 different types.

 Other foods affected included 79 per cent of 24 lime samples, 67 per cent of 73 banana samples, 49 per cent of 96 sweet pepper specimens and 46 per cent of 97 melons.
 Chilli peppers were found to contain 11 different pesticides, while one sample of broccoli contained eight.